Vedic Meditation vs Transcendental Meditation:

 In the 53 years that Maharishi taught meditation in India and worldwide, he mentored many of his teachers with great knowledge to become masters and luminaries themselves.

-My teacher, Thom Knoles, was one of his students who not only was one of the most successful teachers within the Transcendental Meditation organization but was also a personal assistant to Maharishi for over 25 years.
-Many times, Maharishi entrusted Thom to serve as his personal envoy to build schools in developing countries, start meditation programs in maximum security prisons all over the world, and pass on messages to presidents and dictators alike, many times aiding in the resolution of a hot geopolitical moment.
+One of Maharishi’s most dedicated students was my teacher, Thom Knoles.
+Not only was Thom a well-recognized teacher within the Transcendental Meditation organization, but he also served as Maharishi’s personal assistant for over 25 years.
+Many times, Maharishi entrusted Thom to serve as his personal envoy, building schools in developing countries, starting meditation programs in maximum-security prisons worldwide, and conveying messages to presidents and dictators alike, often aiding in the resolution of critical geopolitical moments.

 Thom is no longer a part of Transcendental Meditation and does not call what he teaches Transcendental Meditation.